andregregory45/dns/README.md

 <h1>Configuring and Troubleshooting DNS</h1>

 This project demonstrates the configuration and troubleshooting of DNS using a Domain Controller (DC) as a DNS server in a cloud-based environment.
-Key highlights include...

 <h2>Environments and Technologies Used</h2>